 Your surgeon will best determine what activities are appropriate post-surgery.

 Shoulder pain treatments

 The shoulder is a common source of pain for people of all ages.
 Due to the increased mobility we have with the shoulder joint, it becomes more susceptible to injury.
-Common conditions include rotator cuff strains, bursitis, shoulder instability/dislocation, frozen shoulder and arthritic changes.
+Common conditions include rotator cuff strains or injury, bursitis, shoulder instability/dislocation, frozen shoulder and arthritic changes.
 Be aware that the neck and upper back may also refer pain to the shoulder area.

 Your physiotherapist will conduct a comprehensive subjective and physical assessment to provide you with an accurate diagnosis.
 The symptoms you experience will point us towards a certain condition and our physical assessment is then used to confirm the diagnosis.

 Treatment is aimed at restoring normal joint mobility and muscle strength.
 A combination of massage, dry needling, ultrasound, taping, stretching and strengthening may be used.
 Most people get better with conservative management and surgery is reserved for people who don’t respond to less invasive treatment.